 · Connect corporate gifting to your sustainability strategy

 · Follow worldwide momentum.
 Now is the time for sustainable and meaningful gifts!

 Treebytree is a social enterprise.
 Our reason for existence is all about making a positive impact.
 This, for us, will always be our compass in the choices we make.

 We have the ambition to become a B-corp as soon as possible to join this international movement of like-minded companies.
 We have integrated all necessary definitions into our company by-laws and can't wait to jump on the bandwagon and make our membership official.

 B-Corp Certification is an international designation recognizing businesses that excel in verified performance, accountability, sustainability and transparency.

 Justdiggit uses your funding to train and motivate farmers in the heart of Africa to look after the trees and to inspire more farmers to recover their own trees.
 The farmer that regenerated the tree and takes care of it will remain the legal owner.
 Your funding also allows the farmers to reap the benefits that the trees may offer to their families and their communities.

 Why 1 billion trees?

-1 billion trees = vital habitat for animals
+1 billion trees = crucial support for biodiversity

 1 billion trees = healthy food for communities